 The Regis College Teacher Formation Program (TFP) is focused on the personal, spiritual, and intellectual formation of religious educators for leadership and service in Ontario.
 Fully accredited by the Ontario College of Teachers (OCT), the Regis College TFP supports the ongoing formation of course developers, course instructors and candidates participating in Part I, Part II and Specialist additional qualification (AQ) courses in Religious Education listed under Schedule D of Ontario Regulation 176/10.

-The 2013-2014 course schedule offers courses beginning in July 2014 in Israel.
+The 2014-2015 course schedule offers AQ courses beginning in September 2014 at the Regis College campus in Downtown Toronto and July 2015 in Spain and Morocco.
 To register, please click on the appropriate link in the right-hand bar.